cryptobuks1/binanceleaderboardcopier/README.md

 param_on_client_close_all_trades_freeze_hours : 2 (default)<br>
 <br>
 NB: robot will freeze x hours when SL or TP are hitten <br>
-Make sure that under Features >> Preferences : Position Mode Setting is set to One Way mode not Hedge Mode<br>
+Make sure that in binance platform (mobile app mainly) under Features >> Preferences : Position Mode Setting is set to One Way mode not Hedge Mode<br>
 <br>
 After the setup of the admin panel , you can logout and then login and choose the vps mode<br>
 Enable to show popup at to right of chrome so bot will start copying the positions , and leave the vps mode running on vps.<br>